 This is a quick reference guide to the prescription endorsements which pharmacy teams may need to use.
-Accurate endorsement is vital to ensuring correct payment from the Pricing Authority.
+Accurate endorsement is vital to ensuring correct payment from the NHS Business Services Authority (NHSBSA).

 The guidance below is intended as a quick reference only.

 |A generic medicine listed in Part VIIIA of the Drug Tariff.||

 |A generic medicine listed in Part VIIIB of the Drug Tariff.||

 |A generic medicine which is not listed in Part VIIIA of the Drug Tariff.||

 If the product does not have a price listed on the Dictionary of Medicines and Devices (dm+d)*, also endorse:

 |An unlicensed medicine (or special) or import which is not listed in Part VIIIB of the Drug Tariff and has been sourced under a manufacturer’s specials/importer’s licence** issued by the MHRA.||